htdebeer/paru/index.md

 I developed *do-pandoc.rb* in two steps:

-1.  first I wrote a ruby script to mine the pandoc markdown files for its [YAML](http://yaml.org/) metadata.
+1.  first I wrote a ruby module to mine the pandoc markdown files for its [YAML](http://yaml.org/) metadata.
-2.  using that script, I wrote another script that would use the former to get the pandoc command-line options to use from an input file, fed these options into a dynamically generated pandoc converter, and then use this converter on that same input file to generate my
+2.  using that module, I wrote another script that would use the former to get the pandoc command-line options to use from an input file, fed these options into a dynamically generated pandoc converter, and then use this converter on that same input file to generate my